 2. Benefits for Educators and Institutions

-- Enhances Student Transition: ILPs provide continuity during school or grade transitions.
-They offer a clear overview of goals and needs, ensuring smoother academic progress and consistent support throughout.
+- Enhances Student Transition: ILPs continue during school or grade changes.
+They provide a rationale for objectives and requirements and make for smoother academic development and consistent support all the way.

 How are ILPs used?